aigor/rx-presentation/slides/presentation-plan.md

 		- Requires to understand threadpools and underlying magic, take care about back pressure (it is not silver bullet)
 	* RxJava strength (2 slides, TODO: Review this):
 		- It is function, It is reactive
+		- It is polyglot: Java, Groovy, Scala, Clojure, JRuby
 		- Good for complicated integration scenarios
 		- Allows to control execution threads
 		- Easy to compose workflows